 Except for a company with committees, a company with a board of directors generally must have a corporate auditor.
-In a company with a corporate auditor and a board of directors, the board has decision-making authority over the management of the company, and representative directors and other authorised directors are responsible for executing such decisions.
+In a company with a corporate auditor and a board of directors, the board has decision-making authority over the management of the company, and representative directors and other executive directors are responsible for executing the company management decisions.
 The corporate auditor generally audits the execution of duties by directors, with a view to compliance with law.

-In a company with committees, while the board may have decision-making authority over the management of the company, it usually delegates substantial portions of such authority to executive officers, and representative executive officers are responsible for executing such decisions.
+In a company with committees, while the board may have decision-making authority over the management of the company, it usually delegates substantial portions of this authority to executive officers, and representative executive officers are responsible for executing the company management decisions.
 Accordingly, for example, executive officers may be delegated the authority to decide on the acquisition of important assets, incurrence of significant debt, appointment of important employees and establishment of important organisational changes, while those are items that would be determined by a board of directors in a company with a corporate auditor.
 The board of a company with committees would then, inter alia, determine the agendas of shareholders' meetings, approve competitive activities and activities that result in conflicts of interest of directors, and appoint committee members.
 The audit committee audits the execution of duties by directors with a view not only to compliance with laws, but also the appropriate performance of their duties.

-In a company with an audit committee, under the Reform Act, the core role of the board of directors is to set the basic management policy, to develop the internal control system, and to supervise the execution of business by other directors, including the CEO.
-Although important business decisions, such as disposing of or acquiring important assets, are required to be made by the board of directors, its shareholders can, through the company's articles, enable the board to delegate these decisions to the CEO.
-Also, if the majority of the board is held by outside directors, the board can delegate these decisions to executive officers.
+In a company with an audit committee, the core role of the board of directors is to set the basic management policy, to develop the internal control system, and to supervise the execution of business by other directors, including representative directors and other executive directors.
+Although important business decisions, such as disposing of or acquiring important assets, are required to be made by the board of directors, its shareholders can, through the company's articles, enable the board to delegate these decisions to representative directors or other executive directors.
+Also, if the majority of the board is held by outside directors, the board can delegate these decisions to representative directors or other executive directors.